 Take a look at these 7 annual giving campaign ideas and best practices to begin planning for your annual giving campaign.

 Best Practice: Use the power of your connections to develop a plan and begin fundraising

 As with all fundraising, it’s best to start with who you know.
 After you develop a campaign theme, discuss the project and get the input of your board of directors and other key supporters.
 They’ll likely have some great ideas about campaign sponsors, pools of prospective donors, and how they’d like to see the campaign run (for example, online annual fundraiser vs. direct mail based).

 And don’t just stop at input, ask for a financial commitment to help kickstart the campaign.
 If you’re running an online campaign, then this is the time to recruit your closest supporters to become personal fundraisers for a peer-to-peer fundraising campaign.

-At CauseVox, we believe in people-based fundraising and your annual campaign is no different.
+At CauseVox, we believe that incorporating peer-to-peer fundraising into your annual campaign can help you reach more donors.
 When you use your supporters as the backbone of your fundraising campaign, you’re empowering them to take ownership of your organization’s future.